univ-of-utah-marriott-library-apple/display_manager/README.md

 $ display_manager.py set exact -w 1024 -h 768 -d 32 -r 70
 ```

-* Set the display to the closest value to what you want:
+* Set the main display to the closest value to what you want:
 ```
 $ display_manager.py set closest -w 1024 -h 768 -d 32 -r 70
 ```